RandomFractals/CyberDash/README.md

 ACCESS_TOKEN=
 ACCESS_TOKEN_SECRET=

-# Copy this file to .env for local testing of your Twitter bot with node.js
+# Add your Twitter bot API keys and copy this file to .env for local testing of your Twitter bot with node.js

 ```